Flow measurement: Kinds and units of measurement

-Both gas and liquid flow can be measured in physical quantities of kind volumetric or mass flow rates, with units such as liters per second or kilograms per second, respectively.
+Both gas and liquid flow can be measured in physical quantities of kind volumetric flow rate or mass flow rates, with respective SI units such as cubic meters per second or kilograms per second, respectively.
 These measurements are related by the material's density.
 The density of a liquid is almost independent of conditions.
 This is not the case for gases, the densities of which depend greatly upon pressure, temperature and to a lesser extent, composition.

 When gases or liquids are transferred for their energy content, as in the sale of natural gas, the flow rate may also be expressed in terms of energy flow, such as gigajoule per hour or BTU per day.
 The energy flow rate is the volumetric flow rate multiplied by the energy content per unit volume or mass flow rate multiplied by the energy content per unit mass.
 Energy flow rate is usually derived from mass or volumetric flow rate by the use of a flow computer.

 In engineering contexts, the volumetric flow rate is usually given the symbol $Q$, and the mass flow rate, the symbol $\dot m$.

 For a fluid having density $\rho$, mass and volumetric flow rates may be related by $\dot m = \rho Q$.